MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 * Support for filtering in the 'Databases' node of SSMS Object Explorer.
 Navigate to the 'Databases' node in Object explorer and click the filter icon in the Object explorer toolbar to filter the list of databases.

-* Support for Azure-Resource Manager (ARM) type storage accounts in the Backup and Restore wizards.
+* Support for Azure-Resource Manager type storage accounts in the Backup and Restore wizards.

 * [Intial beta support for high-resolution displays](https://blogs.msdn.microsoft.com/sqlreleaseservices/ssms-highdpi-support/).
 *Linked customer bug requests:*